Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

-Here, I use a stationary causal DAG to illustrate how the proposed placebo test works in a simple case.
-Although the proposed test is applicable to a wide range of empirical settings, I introduce a specific causal DAG (Figure~\ref{fig:placeboDAG} (a)) as one concrete example.
-This causal DAG combines two causal DAGs in Figure~\ref{fig:dag} (b) and (c), and thus it can represent both contextual confounding and homophily bias.
-The causal DAG has twelve nodes in total and definitions of each variable are the same as Section~\ref{subsec:dagIden} (also described in the Note of Figure~\ref{fig:placeboDAG}).
-My main focus is on the ACDE of $Y_{11}$ on $Y_{22}$ where $Y_{11}$ is the treatment variable (blue), $Y_{22}$ is the outcome variable (red), and the causal arrow of interest $Y_{11} \rightarrow Y_{22}$ is colored blue.
+Although the proposed placebo test is applicable to any causal DAGs that satisfy the structural stationarity, we consider a causal DAG in Figure~\ref{fig:placeboDAG} (a) as one concrete example.
+The causal DAG has twelve nodes in total; six nodes $Y_{it}$ representing outcome variables for two individuals $ i \in \{1, 2\}$ over three time periods $ t \in \{0, 1, 2\},$ three nodes $G_{t}$ representing contextual variables for $t \in \{0, 1, 2\},$ two nodes $U_i$ representing individual-level characteristics for $i \in \{1, 2\},$ and finally variable $W$ indicating the connection of two individuals, taking $1$ if they are connected and $0$ otherwise.
+Suppose we are interested in the ACDE of $Y_{11}$ on $Y_{22}$ where $Y_{11}$ is the treatment variable (blue), $Y_{22}$ is the outcome variable (red), and the causal arrow of interest $Y_{11} \rightarrow Y_{22}$ is colored blue.
 The placebo outcome $Y_{21}$ is colored orange.

 Based on this causal DAG in Figure~\ref{fig:placeboDAG} (a), Table in Figure~\ref{fig:placeboDAG} (b) shows four different scenarios: no bias, contextual confounding, homophily bias, and both types of biases.
-These scenarios show how the proposed placebo test detects biases by exploiting the stationarity of the causal DAG.
-For each set of control variables, the placebo test checks conditional independence, $Y_{11} \ \indep \ Y_{21} \mid \bC^P$ where we derive a placebo set $\bC^P$ from a chosen control set $\bC$ using Equation~\eqref{eq:placeboset}.
+For each set of control variables, the placebo test checks conditional independence, $Y_{11} \ \indep \ Y_{21} \mid \bC^P$ where we derive a placebo set $\bC^P$ from a chosen control set $\bC$ using equation~\eqref{eq:placeboset}.
+These scenarios show how the placebo test detects biases by exploiting the structural stationarity.

 First, when we control for three variables $\{Y_{21}, U_2, G_2\},$ the ACDE of interest is identified (``No Bias'').
 Without knowledge of the entire causal DAG, we can assess the absence of bias by implementing the placebo test.
-Following Equation~\eqref{eq:placeboset}, we can derive a placebo set $\bC^P = \{Y_{20}, Y_{10}, U_2, G_2, G_1\}$ and then the placebo test checks $Y_{11} \indep Y_{21} | \bC^P.$ In Figure~\ref{fig:placeboDAG} (a), we can verify that there is no unblocked back-door path between $Y_{11}$ and $Y_{21}$.
-In this first scenario, the conditional independence holds, and thus the selected control set correctly satisfies the null hypothesis of the placebo test.
+Following equation~\eqref{eq:placeboset}, we derive a placebo set $\bC^P = \{Y_{20}, Y_{10}, U_2, G_2, G_1\}$ and then the placebo test checks $Y_{11} \indep Y_{21} | \bC^P.$ In Figure~\ref{fig:placeboDAG} (a), there is no unblocked back-door path between $Y_{11}$ and $Y_{21}$, and the conditional independence holds as Theorem~\ref{placebo} implies.